Claude vs ChatGPT vs Gemini 2026: The Only 3-Way Comparison You Need

 For a follow-up test, I asked all three to summarize recent developments in India's digital payments ecosystem.
 Gemini returned a structured timeline with six cited sources within 15 seconds.
 ChatGPT provided a solid overview but mixed up the timeline on one UPI milestone.
 Claude gave a thoughtful analysis but with noticeably fewer specific recent data points.

-Claude does offer Projects for organizing work within its interface, which is genuinely useful for long-running tasks.
+Claude does offer Projects for organizing work within its interface, which is truly useful for long-running tasks.
 ChatGPT's GPT Store provides specialized assistants.
 But neither embeds inside your actual workspace the way Gemini does.
+If your entire team uses Google Workspace, Gemini transforms from "an okay assistant" into "workflow infrastructure."

 Who Should Pick Claude